Ficus lyrata (Fiddle Leaf Fig) Tree Leaves

 Ficus lyrata (Fiddle Leaf Fig Tree) – Description and Uses

-Ficus lyrata, the Fiddle Leaf Fig Tree, also belongs to the Ficus Great of Stranglers Genus.
+Ficus lyrata, the Fiddle Leaf Fig Tree, also belongs to the hideous Ficus Great of Stranglers Genus.

-This fact, however, in no way hindered its other partner and co-partner on this planet, the Homo Genus than to chasten it, using it widely as an ornamental plant.
+This abominable fact, however, in no way frightened or deterred its other partner and co-partner on this planet, the Homo Genus to corrected it, making extensive use of it as a decorative plant.

 Ficus lyrata (Fiddle Leaf Fig Tree) – Description and Uses